 - Domain 3 questions explore the effectiveness of NIDILRR’s funding decision process

-- Domain 4 questions explores the effectiveness of NIDILRR’s process of grants monitoring
+- Domain 4 questions explore the effectiveness of NIDILRR’s process of grants monitoring

 Each of these domains has a subset of questions to be addressed as part of the overall evaluation.
 Abt Associates then identified tools that needed to be developed to answer these questions.
 A broad list of potential tools is listed below: